harumuki/thorsten-hans.com/_posts/2016-02-05-pug-up-your-angular-markup.md

 ```

-Hook up this task to the sequence of tasks being executed during a regular build, and you’re done.
+Hook up this task to the sequence of tasks being executed during a regular build, and you're done.

 ## Summary

 I know many people bashing about *Pug*.
-However, I don’t get why.
-(Most of the time those people were also bashing my beloved *CoffeeScript* in the past :D) However, in these days we’re using *TypeScript* to make *JavaScript* work, *Less* or *Sass* to make *CSS* easier and less painful.
+However, I don't get why.
+(Most of the time those people were also bashing my beloved *CoffeeScript* in the past :D) However, in these days we're using *TypeScript* to make *JavaScript* work, *Less* or *Sass* to make *CSS* easier and less painful.
 So why not using *Pug* to be more productive in markup?

 What's your opinion?
 Have you tried it with *Angular*?
-Do you have the same impressions I’ve shared here?
+Do you have the same impressions I've shared here?
 Alternatively, may it adding too much complexity to your projects? **Leave a comment.**